oDCM - Web Data for Dummies (Tutorial)

 • Ensure proper encoding

-Optional (if time left): exercises with music-to-scrape
+Optional II (if time left): exercises with music-to-scrape

 Please work on exercise 2.4 (see tutorial).